ansys/pymotorcad/doc/source/user_guide/matlab_scripting.rst

     pe = pyenv;
     pe.Version

-For example, if version Python version 3.10 is installed, and added to path, MATLAB will output
+For example, if version Python version 3.10 is installed and added to path, MATLAB will output:

 .. code:: text